vtex-apps/store-discussion/README.md

 ## Good practices

-Before jumping and creating an issue, please follow our good practices guides:
+Before jumping and creating an issue, please read [our Code of Conduct](./CODE_OF_CONDUCT.md) and follow our good practices guides:

  **1. Search on our community**